 Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

-Caramelized onions and wine combine to make a rich sauce.
+Caramelized onions and red wine combine to make a rich sauce.
 This gravy is made from scratch without meat drippings.
 Skip the store-bought canned and dry mixes.
 You don’t need Bisto either.
 Pair them with Gramma’s Drop Biscuits.

 Here is my fool-proof recipe for perfect gravy every time!
 I use it for all the holiday dinners.
 Super easy, even beginner cooks will master it the first time!

 Hubby wanted steak for dinner.
 Let me rephrase that, hubby wanted barbecued steak for dinner.
-Pepper steak is his FAVOURITE.
+Pepper steak is his favourite.
 He also loves using a great meat marinade too.

 I was thrilled.
 He gets to stand out in the cold and grill the meat.
 I get to stand in the kitchen (with a glass of wine) and watch him LOL.
 I was nice, I opened the door and offered him a glass of wine too.
 This turned out to be THE MOST DELICIOUS steak dinner we have ever made.